 6) Preferred: FBA

 In summary, it can be said that you can build a successful Amazon business with private label products as well as with third-party products.
-However, the main advantages of own products are the control over title, description, images and product information as well as the controllability of the ranking without busbox optimization.
-Ultimately, it is probably necessary to master both (or at least understand) if you really want to be successful on Amazon.
+However, the main advantages of own products are the control over title, description, images and product information as well as the controllability of the ranking without BuyBox optimization.
+Ultimately, it is probably necessary to master (or at least understand) both if you really want to be successful on Amazon.